firzgard/UWOT/README.md

 [![Alt text](https://img.youtube.com/vi/V73rDNuEIJQ/0.jpg)](https://youtu.be/V73rDNuEIJQ)

-All futures downloads will be gathered within [this folder](https://goo.gl/Ps3ZJw).
+All future downloads will be gathered within [this folder](https://goo.gl/Ps3ZJw).

 # For the adventures: